bahrus/be-parsing/README.md

 > [!NOTE]
 >  Editing JSON as shown above is error-prone.
 To enable JSON syntax highlighting, consider installing this [vs-code plugin](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html) is using vscode.

+> [!NOTE]
+> Even better, you can edit a *.mjs/*.mts file, and benefit from TypeScript, and use a combination of
+> 1. A [web server](https://github.com/bahrus/spa-ssi) that translates such files into  JSON on the fly as it serves it.
+> 2. A [build node process](https://github.com/bahrus/majestic-build) that generates the json file
+>
+> Both utilities are utilized in this package.

 What this does:

 1. Goes through all the child elements (starting from the parent of the adorned element) to parse, looking for microdata attributes.